runtimeverification/evm-semantics/include/kframework/foundry.md

     syntax CallType ::= ".CallType" | "Call" | "Static" | "Delegate" | "Create" | "Create2"
 ```

-If the `expect*OPCODE*` selector is matched, the rule will load the account into the state and add the `#setExpectOpcode` production to the K cell to initialize the `<expectedCall/>` subconfiguration with the given parameters.
+If the `expect*OPCODE*` selector is matched, the rule will load the account into the state and add the `#setExpectedCall` production to the K cell to initialize the `<expectedCall/>` subconfiguration with the given parameters.

 ```{.k .bytes}
     rule [foundry.call.expectStaticCall]: